Nerg4l/broadcastt/README.md

 ## This repository

-This repository is used for public issue tracking and to store the documentation (Wiki).
+This repository is used for public issue tracking.